-In this latest piece of the Leave No-One Behind (LNOB) blog series, we discuss the decision making behind the process of prioritising the LNOB agenda in the context of selecting super-users to conduct usability testing of electric cooking appliances as part of Global LEAP Awards activities.
-This blog post discusses prioritising the LNOB agenda in formulating the super-user selection criteria prior to the selection process being conducted; a later blog will discuss and evaluate how this selection process performed in practice once super-user selection and usability testing have been completed.
-This overall body of work will underpin the development of a standard protocol for prioritising the LNOB agenda upon selecting research study or survey participants for future application across a range of MECS programme activities and country contexts.
+In this latest piece of the Leave No-One Behind (LNOB) blog series, we discuss the thinking behind the integration of the LNOB agenda in the selection of super-users to conduct usability testing of electric cooking appliances as part of the Global LEAP Awards.
+This blog post discusses how the LNOB agenda was prioritised when formulating the super-user selection criteria – a subsequent blog in the series will reflect upon how this played out in practice.
+This will contribute to the development of a standard protocol for prioritising the LNOB agenda when selecting research participants across a range of MECS programme activities and country contexts.

 We discuss the decision making behind three of the selection criteria below:

-Of the 10 super-users, we aim to select 8 women and 2 men where possible.
+Of the 10 super-users, we aim to select 8 women and 2 men.
 Whilst a shift towards gender equity in household cooking is projected, women currently perform the majority of cooking in Kenyan households, hence representing the majority of our 10 super-users.
-However, it is important to include male super-users as men are currently predominantly responsible for household purchase decisions (including cooking appliances) and therefore may offer a different perspective on EPC model assessment (e.g. energy efficiency and durability considerations).
+However, it is important to include male super-users, as men are often responsible for household purchasing decisions, which can include cooking appliances, and therefore its important to capture male perspectives on different models of EPC.

 Ethnicity, including cultural and religious background, is also a key criterium for super-user selection.
 Over 70 distinct ethnic groups exist in Kenya, the top five most prevalent (2019 est.) being the Kikuyu (17%), the Luhya (14%), the Kalenjin (13%) and the Luo (11%).
 Cooking practices vary widely according to ethnic and cultural background (e.g. Fig. 2), therefore the ways in which these communities use an EPC for household cooking is likely to differ.
-In order to sample as widely as possible from these groups, we aim to select at least one super-user from the top five most prevalent ethnic groups (also considering religious background and region-specific influences), with the remainder from the less prevalent groups where possible.
+We aim to select at least one super-user from the top five most prevalent ethnic groups and to include at least two super-users from each of the two main religious groups: Christians and Muslims.

-Approximately 2% of the Kenyan population is classified as having a disability, however we aim to select a much higher proportion, 50%, of super-users who meet this criterium.
-Specifically, we aim to target 4 persons classified with varying categories of disability and 1 ‘influencer’, an expert specialising in the requirements of multiple types of disability, in order to “reach the furthest behind first” by highlighting EPC usability requirements of as broad a spectrum of disability categorisations as possible.
+Approximately 2% of the Kenyan population is classified as having a disability, however we aim to select a much higher proportion of super-users with disabilities: 50%.
+This is because there are many different types of disability, each with different needs.
+For example, an EPC with a loud buzzer that sounds when cooking has finished may be preferred by blind users, but will make little difference to deaf users.
+Specifically, we aim to target 4 people with disabilities and 1 expert in disability, who understands the requirements of people with different types of disabilities.
+We therefore aspire to “reach the furthest behind first” by including as broad a spectrum of disabilities as possible.
 To assess whether a person is classified as having a disability and to identify disability type, we will employ the standard approach of the Washington Group Questions on disability, a methodology used to disaggregate Sustainable Development Goal data by disability status.
-We aim to select super-users with as wide a range of the most frequently occurring disability categorisations as possible, with preference given to the most prevalent categories – mobility and seeing issues (Figure 3).
-This will enable assessment of (i) the suitability of EPC models for meeting a broad spectrum of adaptation requirements; (ii) how cooking habits may vary by disability type, and (iii) how EPC usability requirements compare between persons classified as having a disability and those that are not.
+We aim to select super-users with as wide a range of the most frequently occurring disability categorisations as possible, with preference given to the most prevalent categories – mobility and sight issues (Figure 3).
+This will enable assessment of (i) the suitability of EPC models for meeting a the needs of people with different types of disability; (ii) an understanding of how cooking habits vary by disability type, and (iii) how EPC usability requirements compare between disabled and able bodied persons.

 We acknowledge that this set of criteria for selecting super-users constitutes a ‘wish list’ of aspirational targets which will be virtually impossible to fully satisfy in practice, however we endeavour to meet as broad a range of criteria as possible in order to maximise inclusion of underrepresented groups.
-We also acknowledge the limitations of the selection process, particularly in light of restrictions due to the Covid-19 global pandemic.
-For example, we are unable to represent those who do not have access to household electricity in the selection of super-users, as appliance usability testing would need to be conducted outside of the households which is not possible due to Covid-19 movement restrictions.
-We will address how applying the selection criteria fares in practice, and discuss the overall benefits and limitations, in a future blog once super-user selection and appliance usability testing have been conducted.
+We also acknowledge the limitations of the selection process, due to the practical constraints, in particular due to Covid-19 restrictions.
+For example, we are unable to represent those who do not have access to electricity at home, as it would not be possible for them to carry out the home testing part of the programme.